RCN-ECS/rcn-ecs.github.io/2021_WorkingGroupsCall.md

 ### Additional Information
 _Rationale on format_: The Diversity Committee discussed that if we want to increase the participation of young URMs, then we should ask for proposals for working groups from graduate students and postdocs (with a proposed mentor).
-If we leave it open (anyone can apply), then we were worried that young people might feel intimidated, and senior people may fail to put in the effort to find someone new in their network.
+We were worried that if we opened applications to the entire field, young people might feel intimidated, and senior people may fail to put in the effort to find someone new in their network.
 We also wanted to avoid the situation where the mentee fell into a trap of “working” to complete the PI’s research or analyze the PI’s data.